-Consequently, this theorem implies that the Ricci-inverse model cannot be a dark energy candidate \cite{Amendola:2020qho}.
-However, some simple extensions of this model have also been proposed in Ref. \cite{Amendola:2020qho} in order to overcome the no-go theorem.
-Hence, the Ricci-inverse gravity and its extensions are very promising alternative gravity models for understanding the evolution of our universe.
-It appears that cosmological aspects of the early universe have not been investigated this model.
-All of these things have led us to study inflation within the framework of the Ricci-inverse gravity.
+Consequently, this theorem implies that the Ricci-inverse gravity model cannot be a dark energy candidate \cite{Amendola:2020qho}.
+One might therefore think of a possibility that the early time inflationary phase of the universe may be suitable for the Ricci-inverse gravity \cite{Amendola:2020qho}.
+All of these things lead us to investigate whether cosmic inflation appears within the framework of the Ricci-inverse gravity.
 As a result, we will be able to show that this model does admit both isotropic and anisotropic inflation, which are really singularity-free.
-Unfortunately, stability analysis will be performed to indicate that both both isotropic and anisotropic inflation are always unstable against perturbations.
-This implies that the Ricci-inverse gravity might be not compatible with the inflationary phase of the universe.
-Hence, extensions of the the Ricci-inverse gravity such as $A\to f(A)$ proposed in Ref. \cite{Amendola:2020qho} might be needed for obtaining (an)isotropic inflation without instabilities.
+Unfortunately, stability analysis will be performed to indicate that both isotropic and anisotropic inflation are always unstable against field perturbations.
+This result implies another no-go theorem for the Ricci-inverse gravity that it might be not compatible with the inflationary phase of the universe.
+Hence, extensions of the Ricci-inverse gravity such as $A\to f(A)$ as proposed in Ref. \cite{Amendola:2020qho} might be necessary for obtaining (an)isotropic inflation without instabilities.